Robin Hood's Progress to Nottingham

-"Robin Hood's Progress to Nottingham" is Child ballad 139, an original story that is part of the Robin Hood canon.
+"Robin Hood's Progress to Nottingham" (Roud 1790, Child 139) is an English-language folk song and part of the Robin Hood canon.
 This song has survived as, among other forms, a late 17th-century English broadside ballad, and is one of several ballads about the medieval folk hero that form part of the Child ballad collection, which is one of the most comprehensive collections of traditional English ballads.
+It provides an origin story for Robin.

 Synopsis

 Tall, brave, fifteen-year-old Robin Hood sets out to Nottingham to dine and drink beer, ale, and wine with the general of Nottingham and fifteen of the King's foresters, and also to compete in an archery contest.
 When Robin arrives and announces his eagerness to compete, the foresters are scornful that someone so young should think himself fit to shoot in front of the king, assuming that he isn't strong enough to shoot a bow and arrow well.
 Robin wagers for twenty marks that he can shoot a hart at a hundred rods.
 Although Robin accomplishes the feat, the foresters refuse to pay.
 Out of vengeance, Robin rides out into the plain and shoots fourteen of the foresters.
 He then captures the surviving forester and shoots an arrow into his head as final proof of his prowess as an archer.
 The people of Nottingham come running out into the field, hoping to take Robin Hood along with the fifteen slain foresters, but many are maimed by Robin's arrows, and he flees into the forest before they can capture him.
 The villagers carry the bodies of the foresters back to Nottingham and bury them in a row in the churchyard.

 This version of the tale is similar to one told in the late-16th-century Sloane Life of Robin Hood, which is probably derived from a lost earlier version of the ballad.
 The Sloane version makes Robin Hood's actions more explicable and less gratuitously bloodthirsty; the foresters bet their money against Robin Hood's "head" or life, and one of them tries to put him off his aim.
 Having won the wager, Robin waives the debt for all of the foresters except that one, suggesting that they drink the money together.
 This is not good enough for the foresters and the quarrel develops with fatal results for them.
 The Sloane account, unlike the extant ballad, makes no mention of the general mayhem of Nottingham townspeople.